jacobjohnsson/simulated-annealing/docs/invitation.md

 solutions we will discuss your findings.

 Reserve your spot!
 Or don't, spaces are unlimited.
-Actually, tell your friends.
+Actually, tell your friends since it will be online over Teams.
 They shouldn't miss this opportunity, it may not come again.

 Still, please respond to this invite so we know how many will attend.